-usage: ksconf snapshot -h] [output FILE] [minimize] PATH [PATH] Build a static snapshot of various configuration files stored within a structured json export format.
+usage: ksconf snapshot [-h] [--output FILE] [--minimize] PATH [PATH ...]
+Build a static snapshot of various configuration files stored within a structured json export format.
 If the .conf files being captured are within a standard Splunk directory structure, then certain metadata and namespace information is assumed based on typical path locations.
-Individual apps or conf files can be collected as well, but less metadata may be extracted. positional arguments: РАТН Directory from which to load configuration files.
-All .conf and .meta file are included recursively. optional arguments: -h,help show this help message and exit output FILE, -o FILE utput FILE, -o FILE Save the snapshot to the named files.
-If not provided, minimize Reduce the size of the JSON output by removing whitespace.
+Individual apps or conf files can be collected as well, but less metadata may be extracted. positional arguments: Directory from which to load configuration files.
+All PATH .conf and .meta file are included recursively. optional arguments: -h, --help show this help message and exit --output FILE, -o FILE Save the snapshot to the named files.
+If not provided, the snapshot is written to standard output. --minimize Reduce the size of the JSON output by removing whitespace.
 Reduces readability.